garysweaver/stepford/README.md

 #### Stepford::FactoryGirl

-Stepford::FactoryGirl acts just like FactoryGirl, but it goes through all the null=false associations in the factory and/or its presence validated associations and attempts to create/build/build_stub depending on what you called originally, but also lets you pass in an `:with_factory_options` that can contain a hash of factory name symbols to the arguments and block you'd pass to it.
+Stepford::FactoryGirl acts just like FactoryGirl, but it goes through all the null=false associations for foreign keys that aren't primary keys in the factory and/or its presence validated associations and attempts to create/build/build_stub depending on what you called originally, but also lets you pass in an `:with_factory_options` that can contain a hash of factory name symbols to the arguments and block you'd pass to it.
 You specify the block using a `:blk` option with a proc/lambda (probably a lambda) to use in that method.

 If you don't specify options, it's easy (note: it is even easier with the rspec helper- see below).
 If Foo requires Bar and Bar requires a list of Foobars and a Barfoo, and you have factories for each of those, you'd only have to do: